jeesap/sre-proj2/project/dr_template.md

 we have created Virtual Private Cloud (Amazon VPC) to launch AWS resources into it, we created subnets public and private in each availability zone of each region.

-**EC2 instances for web server:**

-we need to create EC2 in every availability zone in the region AMI images are using to hold the application executable.
+AMI images are using to hold the application executable.
 You have to create and store these AMI images in both regions.
 Also, these AMI images are copied from us-east-1 region.

 **RDS cluster:**